-Three-day loan books
+Seven-day loan books

-Three-day loan books are also part of the Reserve system but these are kept on the open shelves.
+Seven-day loan books are also part of the Reserve system but these are kept on the open shelves.
 They may be renewed or, if on loan, recalled.
 These books are able to leave the library.

 eReserve is required for:

 - Scans from print resources